andreaskaris/blog/docs/openshift/openshift-scc-with-mutating-webhooks.md

 Our hypothesis: when the pod is created, it first matches the `restricted` SCC which mutates the pod's containers and adds `securityContext.runAsUser: <ID from project range>`.
 Then, the mutating webhook injects the new capabilities into the pod's containers.
-After the pod was modified during the webhook mutation state, the built-in SCC mutating admission plugin is rerun.
+After the pod was modified during the webhook mutation stage, the built-in SCC mutating admission plugin is rerun.
 The pod now requires to be assigned the `privileged` SCC as it cannot run with the more restrictive set of rules from the `restricted` SCC.
 This would also explain why we do not see the same symptoms when we use the `anyuid` SCC.